Guangxi Zhuang Autonomous Region

 Lay of the Land

-Many rivers pour through the valleys of these mountains, most of which are tributaries of the Li River.
-The Hongshui, Liu, Qian, You, Zuo, Yu, Xun, and Gui all flow north to south until they merge with the Xi which runs across the width of Guangxi before emptying into the South China Sea near Guangzhou in Guangdong province.
+Guangxi is a mountainous province.
+The Nanling Mountains run along the provinces northeast border, with the Yuechang and Haiyang Mountains splitting off from the main Nanling Mountain branch.
+The Duyao and the Fenghuang Mountains are also found in the north.
+In the center of the province are the Dayao and Daming Mountains, while along the province’s southeastern border are the Yunkai Mountains.
+The Yunnan-Guizhou Plateau stretches into the Western part of the province.
+Many rivers pour through the valleys of Guangxi’s mountains, most of which are tributaries of the Xi or West River.
+The Hongshui, Liu, Qian, You, Zuo, Yu, Xun, and Gui all flow north to south until they merge with the Xi River which runs across the width of Guangxi before emptying into the South China Sea near Guangzhou in Guangdong province.
 Guangxi’s Qin and Nanliu rivers flow into the Gulf of Tonkin.
 The Xiang River flows northeastward into Hunan province.

 Interesting Aspects for a Traveler